Map-A-Droid/MAD-ATV/README_nfs-injector-MagiskModule.md

 **Do not install via magisk manager**.
 Install via TWRP.
 Since ROM version 1.1.0 manual instalation of the NFS module is no longer required, instead instalation will run automatically provided you execute the file **/system/bin/nfs_install.sh**

-If you choose to manually install the modul instead of using the above script:
+If you choose to manually install the NFS module instead of using the above script:
 Visit the above XDA thread and download the zip and flash from recovery.

 Congratulations on a slightly more reliable device! (we hope!)